FelixRovinVincent/angular-primeng-jsweet-todo-client/README.md

 ### How to extend the application

-You can add new files in the ``app`` package (``src/main/java``).
+You can add new classes in the ``app`` package (``src/main/java``).
 Please be aware that in JSweet, each package is a module.
 So, all the classes defined in a given package will belong to the same TypeScript/JavaScript module.

+New templates should be placed in the ``app`` folder.

 A minimal Angular 2 API is defined in the ``def.angular`` package (the ``def`` package in JSweet is by convention similar to a ``d.ts`` file in TypeScript: it holds external declarations).
 When extending the application, you will need to provide the API elements that you are using and that would be missing in the current definitions.

 If you want to use external JavaSript libraries, check out JSweet candies rather than writing definitions manually.
 Here definitions have to be written manually for Angular 2 because the corresponding candy does not exist yet.

-### Other topics

-Please refer to the [original project](https://github.com/angular/quickstart).
+### Setup the back-end

+Visit the [angular-primeng-jsweet-todo-server](https://github.com/kito99/angular-primeng-jsweet-todo-server) project and clone the Java-based back-end built using Jersey and JAX-RS.
+Read the README for that repository for more information.